gitter-badger/lost-functional-helpers/README.md

 [![devDependency Status](https://david-dm.org/meandmax/lost-functional-helpers/dev-status.svg)](https://david-dm.org/meandmax/lost-functional-helpers#info=devDependencies)
 [![Dependency Status](https://david-dm.org/meandmax/lost-functional-helpers.svg)](https://david-dm.org/meandmax/lost-functional-helpers.svg)

-Higher-order functions used on simple collections which provide functions like (.map(), .filter(), .reduce()) to process data.
+Higher-order functions used on simple arrays or similiar collections which provide functions like (.map(), .filter(), .reduce()) to process data.
 Can also be used in functional reactive programming with data-structures like streams or properties.

 ```
 npm install lost-functional-helpers --save